Rafael Alvarez: Biography

 In 2001, Alvarez left the Baltimore Sun and joined the Seafarers International Union with the intention of working on ships.
 He has since worked as a writer/producer on several television shows.
 Alvarez first worked in television as a freelance screenwriter on Homicide: Life on the Street contributing the teleplay for the sixth season episode "All is Bright".
 The show was based on a book by his former Sun colleague David Simon who was working as a producer on the sixth season in 1997 when Alvarez was hired.

 Alvarez worked with Simon again as a writer on The Wire.
 He was credited as a staff writer for the second season.
 He contributed a teleplay for an episode in each of the first three seasons including "One Arrest", "Backwash" and "Homecoming".
 Alvarez also wrote a guide book on the series called The Wire: Truth be Told.
 Simon credits Alvarez with bringing a wealth of experience to their depiction of the Baltimore port in the show's second season.
 Alvarez described The Wire as similar to a Russian novel in that "the reader does the work for the first hundred pages, and then it turns and you're lost in it[.]
 With The Wire, it might be Episode 6 before it turns and you're in."

 He left The Wire's writing staff after the show's third season.
 He now splits his time between Baltimore and Los Angeles.
 He worked as a writer and consulting producer for the gambling drama Tilt in 2005.
 He wrote the episode "Nobody Ever Listens".
 The series was cancelled while airing its first season.
 He worked as a staff writer and producer on Andre Braugher's FX cable mini-series, Thief in 2006.
 He worked on Paul Haggis' NBC drama The Black Donnellys in 2007.
 He was credited as a producer and wrote the episode "The Only Sure Thing".
 The series aired as a mid-season replacement and was cancelled after thirteen episodes.

 Alvarez also wrote a pilot called Panic in Detroit for NBC.
 Based on this piece, they hired him to work on Life as a writer and producer.
 Alvarez co-wrote the episode "A Civil War" with series creator and show runner Rand Ravich.
 He left the crew of Life after the first season.

+Since 2021, Alvarez has written columns for the local news website Baltimore Fishbowl.